vidi-deshp12/SpendSense-ETL/readme.md

 # SpendSense: Financial ETL and MoM Analytics Pipeline

-## Project Status
+## Goal
-**Status:** ETL and Reporting Complete (V1.0) | ML Prediction Stage Pending **Goal:** To build a robust, production-ready pipeline for extracting unstructured financial data from PDFs, transforming it into analytics-ready records, and visualizing key financial metrics.
+To build a robust, production-ready pipeline for extracting unstructured financial data from PDFs, transforming it into analytics-ready records, and visualizing key financial metrics.

 ## Key Achievements
 * **Performance:** Implemented a semi-automated ETL pipeline (Camelot, Pandas, PostgreSQL) that **cut monthly statement processing time** from ~1 hour to < 10 seconds (a ~90% reduction).